Where to Find Amber

-24 mapped amber spots across 9 U.S. states.
+24 mapped amber spots across 9 regions.
+Pick a region for its local guide, or browse every spot by country below.
 Amber is reported at multiple rockhounding spots across the United States.
 The map below shows where collectors most often find it on legal public ground.

 Amber rockhounding FAQ

-Where is the best place to find amber in the U.S.?+
+Where is the best place to find amber?+

 New Jersey, Maryland, New Mexico have the highest concentrations of amber in this list.
-Each state's quality and access varies — open the linked state pages for a detailed view.
+Quality and access vary by area, so open the linked region pages for a detailed view.

 How many amber rockhounding spots does RockHoundR track?+

-24 mapped spots across 9 states.
+24 mapped spots across 9 regions.
 The app keeps these on a map alongside your private finds.

 Can I legally collect amber on public land?+

-Casual hand collecting of common rocks and minerals like amber is allowed on most BLM and U.S. Forest Service land, with daily and annual limits set by the local field office.
+In the U.S., casual hand collecting of common rocks and minerals like amber is allowed on most BLM and U.S. Forest Service land, with daily and annual limits set by the local field office.
 National parks, most state parks, and tribal land are off-limits.
-Always check with the managing agency before a trip.
+Rules differ by country and region, so always check with the managing agency before a trip.

 How do I identify amber in the field?+